katugtug/katugtug.github.io/game/classes.md

 War Strategy and Tactics
     Bonuses based on being an officer, allow other models to do things.

-Buy types like Undead, Construct, etc, they come with basic beneits.
+Buy types like Undead, Construct, etc, they come with basic benefits.

 Alignment Classes